 matches a deny entry.
 If neither the deny or allow entry matches the

-client's host, access will not be changed for that session.
+client's host, access will not be changed for that limit section.
 If both

 match the client's host, access will be set by the last entry evaluated

 if the client's host matches an allow entry and does not match a deny